-In addition to Risk Management functionality using the Risk Register and Risk Event model, Vault supports creating and performing Process Failure Mode and Effects Analysis (pFMEA) risk assessments.
-Processes require a set of steps to be identified, such that the events within a pFMEA assessment are tied to individual steps, supporting a procedural approach to risk identification, analysis, and mitigation.
-Risk Assessments (pFMEA) contain Assessment Risks, which represent unique combinations of failure mode, effect, cause, and control within a step of a process.
+In addition to Risk Management functionality using the Risk Register and Risk Event model, Vault supports creating and performing other types of risk assessment, including Process Failure Mode and Effects Analysis (pFMEA) risk assessments and others.
+Assessments contain Assessment Risks, which represent unique combinations of failure mode, effect, cause, and control.
 You can tag specific Assessment Risks with more general risk categories for trending and reporting.
 These Assessment Risks are scored with pre- and post-assessment fields to capture Severity, probability of Occurrence, and Detectability scores, combined in an overall Risk Priority Number for the event.
-Risk Assessments (pFMEA) make use of the Risk Matrix, Risk Matrix Setup and Risk Level functions of Vault’s Quality Risk Management tools.
+Assessments make use of the Risk Matrix, Risk Matrix Setup and Risk Level functions of Vault’s Quality Risk Management (QRM) tools.

 A pFMEA Risk Assessment is performed against a business process, and thus the first step is identifying a process that requires assessment and creating a Business Process record to uniquely identify and track it.
 For example, “Batch Manufacturing of Cholecap at Veevaville, CA”.

-You can start a risk assessment from scratch, or copy a previously completed Risk Assessment (pFMEA) record using the Copy FMEA Risk Assessment record action, if configured.
+You can start a risk assessment from scratch, or copy a previously completed Assessment record using the Copy FMEA Risk Assessment record action, if configured.
+These steps may differ depending on your assessment type, Vault configuration, and your organization’s processes.

-The following steps guide you through creating a new, original pFMEA risk assessment:
+The following example steps guide you through creating a new, original pFMEA risk assessment:

-- Create an Risk Assessment record of the pFMEA Risk Assessment object type from a custom tab or from Admin > Business Admin.
+- Create an Risk Assessment record of the pFMEA Risk Assessment object type from a custom tab or from Business Admin.

 - Select a Business Process record.